BIAOXYZ/myNotes/programming_notes/programming_tools_and_libs/build_and_compile/cmake/tutorials/CMake_Examples/01-basic.md

 A-hello-cmake https://github.com/ttroy50/cmake-examples/blob/master/01-basic/A-hello-cmake/README.adoc
-- > NOTE: A shorthand that some people use is to have the project name and executable name the same.
+- > NOTE: A shorthand that some people use is to ***have the project name and executable name the same***.
 This allows you to specify the `CMakeLists.txt` as follows,
   ```cmake
   cmake_minimum_required(VERSION 2.6)
   project (hello_cmake)